Daniel-1017/FRONT-END-THEORY/TS.md

 }
 ```

-_`static` methods/properties_<br>
+9. `static` methods/properties
-Static methods a available directly on the class not on the instance.
+- Static methods a available directly on the class not on the instance.
 Used for utility functions that you want to group to a class or global constants that you want to store in a class.
-For example: `Math`
+- For example: `Math`

 ```ts
 class Department {